2020 Culture Fund

 QUEEN’S PARK BOOK FESTIVAL

-Queen's Park Book Festival is a celebration of the literary arts and in 2020 the themes of recent festivals - immigrant identities, childhood memories and local history - will be explored even further.
+Queen's Park Book Festival is a celebration of the literary arts and the upcoming festival will further explore the themes of immigrant identities, childhood memories and local history.

 THE REGGAE HERITAGE PROJECT